-Housing costs in Delaware are far lower than those of most other states in the Mid-Atlantic and about 5.5% lower than the national average.
-The median home value in the state is around $250,000.
+Housing costs in Delaware are far lower than those of most other states in the Mid-Atlantic but still about 8% higher than the national average.
+The median home value in the state is around $230,000.

 What is the Delaware senior school property tax credit?

 The senior school property tax credit is a form of property tax relief for seniors in Delaware.
-To qualify, you must be over 64 years old and own a home in the state as your primary residence.
-The credit is equal to 50% of school property taxes, up to a maximum of $500 per year.
+To qualify, you must be age 65 or older and own a home in the state as your primary residence.
+The credit is equal to 50% of school property taxes, up to a maximum of $400 per year.